 Sweet lassi by Usha Lad and Vasant Lad is created by adding a little sugar and rose water to the yogurt base.

-Although the ingredients of lassi can be easily mixed with each other with a spoon, the authors recommend mixing the ingredients in a blender for a minute or two.
-Mixing yogurt stimulates agni, digestive fire. (cf. U. Lad, V. Lad, 2015, p.
+Although the ingredients of lassi can be easily mixed with a spoon, the authors recommend mixing the ingredients in a blender for a minute or two.
+Mixing yogurt stimulates agni, the digestive fire. (cf. U. Lad, V. Lad, 2015, p.
 174)

-Recently, I prepared a spicy version of lassi, adding a few drops of lemon juice to yogurt and water, 1/4 teaspoon dried ginger, 1/2 teaspoon turmeric, a pinch of black pepper and cayenne pepper and a pinch of salt.
+Recently, I prepared a spicy version of lassi, adding a few drops of lemon juice to yogurt and water, 1/4 teaspoon dried ginger, 1/2 teaspoon turmeric, a pinch of black pepper, cayenne pepper, and a pinch of salt.